The Personal Seattle Real Estate News

 Round 1: Multiple Offers without Escalation Clauses.

-Price isn’t all that matters – closing date, the amount of earnest money, and the downpayment can influence the seller’s pick.
+Escalation clauses aside, the price isn’t all that matters – closing date, the amount of earnest money, and the downpayment can influence the seller’s pick.
 With that in mind, let’s pretend you are the seller.

 Earnest money was more than average except for one.
 Offer expiration dates were similar but two sought quicker replies.
 Closing dates did not vary by much.
 Three offers specified an inspection report within 5 days (10 days is the default).
 Garcia waived the inspection because they had done a pre-inspection (good move).
 Financing was all conventional (no FHA, VA, etc.).
 All offers included a pre-approval letter from a reputable lender.
 All had acknowledged receipt of the Seller’s Disclosure and one waived the right to withdraw the offer based on it.
 Even though Schuster made the highest offer, based on all the factors, Garcia’s offer would have been accepted.
 With no escalation clauses, Garcia’s purchase price would have been $522,000 – $4,000 over the list price.